-- First check that there are no people or obstacles around the machine. - Then sound the horn and start the engine. - · Be sure that you are seated in the operator's seat when starting the engine. - When starting the engine in an enclosed place, be sure that there is adequate ventilation so that the exhaust gases can escape. - 1.
-Pull the engine speed control lever fully back to "RUN" position.
+- First check that there are no people or obstacles around the machine. - Then sound the horn and start the engine. - · Be sure that you are seated in the operator's seat when starting the engine. - · When starting the engine in an enclosed place, be sure that there is adequate ventilation so that the exhaust gases can escape. - 1.
+Turn the engine control dial 1 to the "RUN" direction.